 Do you like to take the family on a beach vacation?
 I love hanging out for the day on the beach but hate getting it all together.
 There always seems to be something we forget.
 (Recently it was towels, really?)
 I put together a full list of everything you need from hacks, snacks, and packs, for a successful family beach vacation.

-Most of these items are easy to pack if you’re flying to somewhere warm.
+If you’re wondering what do I need to bring to the beach or on a beach vacation, start with this handy list of beach hacks.
+Most of these items are easy to pack if you’re flying somewhere warm.
 I do have alternatives for the bigger items listed here too.

-The following are a list of the hacks we’ve developed over the years that make our day more comfortable and easier.
+The following are a list of the family beach vacation hacks we’ve developed over the years that make our day more comfortable and easier.

 Get a vinyl blanket just to put on the sand.
 If you can find an oversize one, the bigger the better.
 One, it’s more room for you on the blanket, and two, it gives you more personal space so that people don’t encroach on your space.
 This one is my favorite because it has stakes and sand anchors.